ecboghiu/inflation/CONTRIBUTE.md

-This is the contribution guide for CausalInflation, a Python package for implementations of the inflation technique for causal inference.
+This is the contribution guide for Inflation, a Python package for implementations of the inflation technique for causal inference.
 Contributions are very welcome and appreciated!

 You can begin contributing by opening an issue on the [GitHub repository](https://github.com/ecboghiu/inflation) to report bugs, request features, etc. Now we will outline some guidelines for contributing to the code, and for contributing to the documentation.

 # Style guidelines

-CausalInflation code is developed according standard practices in Python development.
+Inflation code is developed according standard practices in Python development.
 We do not have strict style guidelines, but we do have some suggestions.
 - In general, try to follow [PEP 8](https://peps.python.org/pep-0008/) (code) and [PEP 257](https://peps.python.org/pep-0257/) (docstrings) guidelines.
 - Avoid going over 80 characters per line.
 - Write docstrings in [numpy style](https://numpydoc.readthedocs.io/en/latest/format.html), or else Sphinx automatic documentation generation will be buggy.